 The “secret” to building well-developed side delts is to get as strong as possible on compound exercises that train your side delts, including the overhead, shoulder, and Arnold press.

-That said, if you want to maximize side delt growth, research shows that it’s worth doing isolation exercises that emphasize your side delts, too (more on which exercises are most effective soon).
+That said, if you want to maximize side delt growth, research shows that it’s worth doing isolation exercises that emphasize your side delts, too (more on the most effective lateral deltoid exercises soon).

 A good rule of thumb is that 80% of your time and energy should go into compound exercises that train your side delts, and the remaining 20% you can give to side delt isolation exercises.